 The following notations are the locations where William Steven Atlas, Sr. and his family were living based on census and parish tax records:

 - 1870 US Census: Louisa, Carroll Parish, LA

 - Bet.
 1873 - 1877, Longwood Plantation, Carroll Parish, LA

 William, Sr. married Sarah Hewlett.

 Sarah Hewlett was born between 1840 - 1849 in Louisiana, and died May 25, 1926 in Lake Providence, LA from a stroke.
 Sarah’s origins are somewhat unclear, but research has shown that she and her family were in the town of St. Francisville, West Feliciana Parish, LA as early as 1870.
 Sarah was the daughter of Robert Hewlett and an unknown woman.
-Robert Hewlett was the son of Suckey (which could be a nickname for Susan or Susanna) Hewlett and an unknown man.
+Robert Hewlett was the son of Suckey (which could be a nickname for Susan or Susanna) Hewlett and an unknown man and was emancipated by his former slaveholder, Mrs. James New, in 1851.
 Robert’s children were Sarah, Mary, Rosa/Rosaline, and Henry.
 It appears as though Sarah and Mary came to East Carroll Parish, LA at the same time as they are living next door to one another on the 1870 US Census.
 Sarah and her siblings owned land in St. Francisville up until 1917.
 Here is one earlier land record between them and others: